Learning Ising models from one or multiple samples: Introduction

-Given its broad applicability, a long line of research has aimed at estimating Ising models from samples.
-For some exciting progress on this front in recent years, see e.g.~\cite{santhanam2012information,ravikumar2010high,bresler2015efficiently,vuffray2016interaction,klivans2017learning,hamilton2017information,wu2019sparse}.
-Importantly, these works assume access to {\em multiple samples} from the Ising model, and target estimating the interaction matrix $J^*$, under some conditions. {\em Instead our focus in this work will be to estimate $J^*$ from a {\em single} sample}.
-This is well-motivated in many applications of the model where we can realistically only collect a single sample from the distribution.
-In our earlier example, we can take a snapshot of the network to see who is using an Android phone or an iPhone.
-If we take a snapshot of the network tomorrow, chances are that very little would have changed, and we certainly would not collect an independent sample from the model.
-Such lack of access to independent samples is ubiquitous in financial, meteorological, and geographical data, as well as social-network data~\cite{manski1993identification,bramoulle2009identification}, and has been studied in topics as diverse as criminal activity (see e.g. \cite{glaeser1996crime}), welfare participation (see e.g. \cite{bertrand2000network}), school achievement (see e.g. \cite{sacerdote2001peer}), participation in retirement plans~\cite{duflo2003role}, and obesity~\cite{christakis2013social,trogdon2008peer}.
+Notice that estimating Ising models from one sample generalizes estimating them from multiple samples.
+This is because $\ell$ independent samples from an $n$-node Ising model with interaction matrix $J^*$ can be viewed as one sample from an Ising model with $n\ell$ nodes, which belong to $\ell$ disconnected subnetworks that each have interaction matrix $J^*$.

-Estimating the parameters of Ising models from a single sample has recently seen some important advances.
-As $J^*$ has $O(n^2)$ parameters, it is clear that some restriction must be placed on it for it to be estimable at all from a single observation.
-One well-studied assumption is that $J^*=\beta J$, where $J$ is a known matrix, and $\beta$ is an unknown scalar strength parameter, i.e.~that the interaction strenghts are all known up to a scalar multiple.
-In this setting, \citet{chatterjee2007estimation} has shown that $\beta$ can be estimated to within $O(1/\sqrt{n})$ whenever the log-partition function of the model satisfies $F(J^*) \ge \Omega(n)$, and follow-up work has been able to generalize his result to broader settings~\cite{bhattacharya2018inference,ghosal2018joint,daskalakis2019regression}.
+Moreover, single-sample estimation is motivated by many applications where we may realistically only collect a single independent sample from a distribution.
+E.g., in applications of the Ising model in social network analysis, a sample from the model represents some binary behavior of the nodes in a social network, such as using an Android phone or an iPhone, voting for Democrats or Republicans, etc. In such applications, if we take a snapshot of the nodes' behaviors tomorrow, chances are that very little would change compared to their behavior today, and we certainly would not collect an independent sample.
+More broadly, lack of access to independent samples is ubiquitous in financial, meteorological, and geographical data, as well as social-network data~\cite{manski1993identification,bramoulle2009identification}, where it has been studied in topics as diverse as criminal activity~\cite{glaeser1996crime}, welfare participation~\cite{bertrand2000network}, school achievement~\cite{sacerdote2001peer}, retirement plan participation~\cite{duflo2003role}, and obesity~\cite{christakis2013social,trogdon2008peer}.
+Moreover, it has motivated a growing literature on single-sample statistical estimation, including~\cite{besag1974spatial,yu1994rates,chatterjee2007estimation,kontorovich2008concentration,berti2009rate,mohri2009rademacher,pestov2010predictive,mohri2010stability,london2013collective,kuznetsov2015learning,london2016stability,McDonald2017,kontorovich2017concentration,bhattacharya2018inference,ghosal2018joint,bresler2018optimal,daskalakis2019regression,dagan2019learning,valiant2019worstcase}.